-Since the commercial drone market is projected to reach $13 billion by 2025, we believe it’s important to clarify the definition of each term.
+Since the drone services market is growing dramatically – $4.4 billion in 2018 and expected to reach $63.6 billion by 2025 – we believe it’s important to clarify the definition of each term.

 What is an Unmanned Aircraft Systems (UAS)?

 “Unmanned aircraft systems” refers to the entire system required for advanced drone operations including the aircraft, ground control station, and communications system.
 UAS can either require a human pilot on the ground (such as the Atlas Pro) or be fully autonomous without the need for a human operator (such as the Percepto Solution).
 Any UAS includes a UAV as the aircraft component of the system.